ShaneByrne0963/python-poker/README.md

     - Once a hand has been entered, all future hands must have the same amount of cards as the first hand.
 This will be updated in the instructions
 - ![Instructions with updated number of cards](assets/images/readme/static-card-number.JPG)
 - **Reading the User's Input**
-    - Once the user enters their list of cards, each card will be checked for a rank and a suit.
+    - Once the user enters their list of cards, each card will be checked for a rank and a suit
     - The characters of the input are compared to the characters of each rank and suit.
 If at least 75% the input's characters also exist in the rank or suit it is evaluating, then the program assumes the user meant to enter that rank/suit.
 However, the first character has to be the same.
     - This feature allows the text input to be more forgiving to spelling mistakes, and makes the program much easier to use for people with dyslexia
 - ![Spelling mistakes are considered when evaluating the cards](assets/images/readme/spelling-mistakes.JPG)